matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Variables announce changes to their states.
 - Other object subscribe to listen to those changes.
-- Publishers - Object that publish these updates.
+- Publishers: Object that publish these updates.
-- Subscribers - Objects that subscribe to listen to these updates.
+- Subscribers: Objects that subscribe to listen to these updates.
-- The callback - The code that gets executed when an update is published.
+- The callback: The code that gets executed when an update is published.
-- Publishers announce different types of updates - each of which is referred to as **An event** Button clicked, hover.
+- Publishers announce different types of updates - each of which is referred to as **AN EVENT** Button clicked, hover.
 - The term callback refers to the fact that this code belongs to the subscriber object.
 - But is called by the publisher object when the event occurs.

 ### Publisher, Subscriber, Listener or Event?

-- Listener - The command object with the code that gets executed when something happens.
+- Listener: The command object with the code that gets executed when something happens.
-- Publisher - The object that announces that something has happened.
+- Publisher: The object that announces that something has happened.
-- Subscribers, Observers - The object that wait for something to happen.
+- Subscribers, Observers: The object that wait for something to happen.
-- Subscribers, Observers - The object that register to be informed of changes.
+- Subscribers, Observers: The object that register to be informed of changes.
-- Event - The something that happens.
+- Event: The something that happens.

-### How are the observer and the command pattern related?
+### How are the observer and, the command pattern related?

 - The publisher maintains a list of command objects and executes their code when an event occurs.
 - The command objects are part of the controller, and the observer are part of the view.